Togo We Go: How This African American Adjusted To Life in West Africa

 HOW WERE YOU RECEIVED AS AN AFRICAN AMERICAN?

-Also as an African American, I am still seen as a foreigner and not necessarily as a brother or sister.
-My friends here acknowledge the kinship because they know about the slave trade, but still, I come from a culture different from theirs.
+As an African American, I am still seen as a foreigner and not necessarily as a brother or sister.
+My friends here acknowledge the kinship because they know about the slave trade.
+However, I still come from a different culture than theirs.
 I have been told that our accent is not audible.
 So I find myself speaking slower and also projecting more in my speech.

 Best advice for someone who wants to move to Africa?

 Also, it is a good idea to learn some basic language and customs by meeting natives in your original home area before traveling if possible.
-The internet is not always accurate and even with basic information nothing beats having some first-hand knowledge from a native to whatever country you wants to visit.
+The internet is not always accurate.
+And, even with basic information nothing beats having some first-hand knowledge from a native of whatever country you want to visit.

-Moreover, have enough money set aside in case you want to move back home or even relocate to another country.
-And by all means have a plan of action that consists of a business venture to start because finding jobs in most African countries is difficult but not impossible.
+Moreover, have enough money set aside in case you want to move back home or relocate to another country.
+And by all means, have a plan of action that consists of a business venture to start because finding jobs in most African countries is difficult, but not impossible.
 Teaching English is a good way to earn income in lots of countries.

 Do you think enough African Americans visit Africa?
 Why is it an important trip?